 Contact a VCF Attorney for Help Filing a 9/11 NYPD Disability Retirement Claim

 Submitting a claim to the September 11th Victim Compensation Fund for loss of NYPD earnings and pension benefits can be overwhelming.
 A committed VCF attorney can walk you through every step of the claim filing process and fight for your rights to obtain fair compensation.
 Dearie Law Firm, P.C. provides trusted representation to NYPD members and their families to help ensure they receive the award to which they’re entitled.
-For a free consultation, call 1-800-2-DEARIE.
+Contact us for a consultation.